When Did the Miracle of the Andes Happen?

 Over the next few days, several more of the survivors passed away.
 The situation for those who were hanging on was growing more dire by the day, and it became clear that one final attempt to leave the fuselage to seek help was critical.
 The challenge of how to stay warm remained the biggest problem.
 To solve it, the survivors fashioned a sleeping bag out of some of the items they had available, including the insulation from the plane's interior and waterproof fabric from the plane's air conditioner.
 One of the survivors happened to know how to sew, and he taught fellows survivors who all took turns crafting the sleeping bag.
 They figured the sleeping bag, in combination with body heat, might be enough to keep them alive when temperatures dipped well below freezing.

-How Did the Miracle in the Andes Plane Crash Survivors Get Rescued?
+How Did the Miracle of the Andes Plane Crash Survivors Get Rescued?

 Three men set out on the expedition they hoped would save everyone's life: Parrado, Canessa, and Vizintín.
 Their climb was so slow that, for the first three days, survivors at the fuselage could watch their progress.
 Over the course of three days they scaled jagged peaks despite the fact they were in no way equipped to do so; they did not have the right shoes, they were malnourished after months of poor nutrition and almost nothing to eat, and they were still recovering in many ways from the crash itself.
 On the third day, they climbed what they knew was the tallest peak and the one that would finally show them the warmer, greener valleys of Chile.
 Instead, they were dismayed to see nothing more than snow and mountains everywhere.
 They were running out of food, and Vizintín decided to return to the fuselage so that the remaining rations could be split between two people, not three.
 They were so close to the fuselage that Vizintín was able to use an airplane seat he found as a sled and return back to the other survivors in just one hour.